-Google Sitemaps for SEO are VERY important to content indexing in the overall scheme of things.
+Sitemaps for SEO are VERY important to content indexing in the overall scheme of things, says Google.
 Ok, if you’ve got a good text-based CSS menu system and the links to and between pages are easily followed, you’re in better shape than some.
 However, on a larger site, especially without a 100% inclusive menu structure, and minimal use of anchor text hyperlinks to/between internal pages, Google et al may have trouble finding all your content.
 Worse, your visitors might have trouble finding what they want, and leave disappointed, or earlier than you’d like…

 HTML & XML Sitemaps can assist in overcoming both those indexing problems.

 It’s really important that you have a version for each problem… when using WordPress as your Content Management System, there are plugins that solve both issues very effectively.
+A responsible NZ website designer will address both these essentials.

 Google XML Sitemaps